Robust Output Regulation: Optimization-Based Synthesis and Event-Triggered Implementation: Aperiodic event-triggered robust control

 The setting in Theorem~\ref{thm.aperiodic} is clearly more stringent than the continuous measurements and actuation framework in Theorem~\ref{thm.Continuous}.
 Therefore, it is no longer surprising that the corresponding practical stability levels in \eqref{epsc} and \eqref{eq.eps_d.def} satisfy $\epsc \le \epsd$.
-The latter is essentially quantified based on three parameters: maximum inter sampling bound~$h_{\max}$, and the absolute and relative triggering thresholds~$\qt_0, \qt_1$ (cf. Remark~\ref{rem:special}).
-When $h_{\max}$ tends to $0$, our setting effectively moves from the aperiodic sampled measurement framework to the continuous domain, and when the thresholds~$\qt_0$ and $\qt_1$ tend to $0$, the event-triggered control mechanism transfers to the continuous-time implementation.
-A natural question with regards to Theorems~\ref{thm.Continuous} and~\ref{thm.aperiodic} is how the gap between the thresholds $\epsc, \epsd$ behaves as these critical parameters tend to zero.

-\begin{Rem}[From discrete to continuous implementation] Let $\epsc$ be defined as in~\eqref{epsc} and $\epsd(\hb, \qt_0,\qt_1)$ in~\eqref{eq.eps_d.def} as a function of the relevant parameters $\hb, \qt_0, \qt_1$.
+The latter is essentially quantified based on three parameters: maximum inter-sampling bound~$h_{\max}$, and the absolute and relative triggering thresholds~$\qt_0$ and $\qt_1$ (cf. Remark~\ref{rem:special}).
+When $h_{\max}$ tends to $0$, our setting effectively moves from the aperiodic sampled measurement framework to the continuous domain, and when the thresholds~$\qt_0$ and $\qt_1$ tend to $0$, the event-triggered control mechanism transfers to the continuous-time implementation. {It can be shown that the gap between $\epsc$ and $\epsd$ in this case vanishes.} \begin{Rem}[From discrete to continuous implementation] Let $\epsc$ be defined as in~\eqref{epsc} and $\epsd(\hb, \qt_0,\qt_1)$ in~\eqref{eq.eps_d.def} as a function of the relevant parameters $\hb, \qt_0$, and $\qt_1$.
 With a straightforward computation, one can inspect that